Living in TCI

 Living in the Turks and Caicos

 Although the relaxed, healthy lifestyle of the Turks and Caicos Islands may make residents feel as if they are on a perpetual vacation, the islands do provide the necessities for families living here year-round, including excellent education, services, hospitals, and places of worship.
-Whether you are coming here for a limited time or to become a permanent resident, we know that you will enjoy our way of life and integrate with our very special school community and the people living in the Turks & Caicos.

 Exploring the Turks and Caicos